Don’t have time to read the whole guide right now?

 A great example of this was with a very well known game called That Dragon, Cancer, an incredibly moving game that follows the grief of parents after the death of their child.

-The game’s developer famously called out gaming influencers who played too much of the game on stream.
+The game’s developer famously called out game influencers who played too much of the game on stream.

 This was because it felt it had effectively been robbed of sales because millions of potential customers had seen all the game had to offer, and so felt no need to buy it.